xin-huang/dadi-cli/docs/examples/fs.md

 The third line acts as a "mask" that determines if an element in the allele frequency spectrum will be used during inference.
 Here, "1" means the corresponding element will not be used, while "0" indicates the corresponding element will be utilized.
 Typically, fixed variants are excluded; thus, the first and last elements are masked in the allele frequency spectrum.

-An example for a folded allele frequency spectrum is below.
+An example for a folded allele frequency spectrum from one population is below.

 ```
 5 folded "pop1"